CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 Through tracking course spots and availability, a schedule list with information regarding the popularity of each class is displayed to the user.
 Along with generating data about the number of users currently desiring a course, this feature also permits the list to be sorted by the popularity of a course.
 The attributes of each class should also be displayed on the list, such as the course's GPA, teacher, room number, and subject category.
 Some ideal features include a list of possible courses to replace ones a user currently has, as well as comparison features that allow the user to contrast their attributes.

 ### Design
-Create a function that assigns priority points to classes based on course availability and spots.
+1. Create a function that assigns priority points to classes based on course availability and spots.

-Create a function that returns an ordered list based on priority points
+2. Create a function that returns an ordered list based on priority points

-*GET request method
+* GET request method
-*There are no parameters necessary
+* There are no parameters necessary
-*There is no body necessary
+* There is no body necessary
-*the status code would be "200 OK"
+* The status code would be "200 OK"
-*the response would be a JSON formatted array of classes in order based on priority points
+* The response would be a JSON formatted array of classes in order based on priority points

 ### QA
 The Popularity list should be able to use data determining the popularity of each class and be able to correctly sort based on popularity.
 Additionally, to ensure the list is updating properly, a timestamp is needed for every update, and the outdate lists should still be available to the users.